jaspector

 Online payment is supported in the OpenGov portal

-How to Schedule
+How to schedule

-Typical inspection sequence: Typical sequence: plan approval, permit issuance, rough or in-progress inspections as applicable, then final inspection
+Typical sequence: Typical sequence: plan approval, permit issuance, rough or in-progress inspections as applicable, then final inspection

-Do I need a building permit in Toledo, OH?
+01 Do I need a building permit in Toledo, OH?

 Permits are required for demolition, certificates of occupancy, water taps, service releases, and residential exterior non-structural changes such as reroofing, window and door replacement, and new siding.
 Structural, electrical, plumbing, HVAC, fire alarm, and suppression work also require permits.

-How much does a building permit cost in Toledo, OH?
+02 How much does a building permit cost in Toledo, OH?

+Building permit fees in Toledo, OH are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Mixed by permit type; portal-calculated fees.
 Plan check fee: Project-specific.

-How do I apply for a building permit in Toledo, OH?
+03 How do I apply for a building permit in Toledo, OH?

-1. Create an account in the OpenGov permit portal.
+To apply for a building permit in Toledo, OH, follow these steps: 1.
+Create an account in the OpenGov permit portal.
 Prior user information from the old system was moved into the new system.
 2. Start the application for your permit type and upload plans, checklists, and supporting documents.
 3. Submit for review and respond to any plan review comments through the portal.
 4. Pay fees online once invoiced.
 5. Receive the permit electronically and schedule inspections through the portal.

-How do I schedule a building inspection in Toledo, OH?
+04 How do I schedule a building inspection in Toledo, OH?

-Other cities in Lucas County
+Other jurisdictions in Lucas County.

-View all Lucas County jurisdictions →
+All Lucas County jurisdictions →